mleonardallen/CarND-Vehicle-Detection/README.md

 Another way to improve the speed would just be to have a better window search with a reduced number of windows.
 Perhaps, it would even be okay to run the window search on sections of the image per each frame.
 For example, on frame 1 search the leftmost portion of the image, and on frame 2, move over just a little.
 Since there are several frames per second, the search probably isn't needed for every section of the image at every frame.

+##### False Positives

+In the end I still had a few false positives.
+I think more hard negative mining could improve this.

 ##### Label Method
 My Pipeline would notably fail in heavy traffic with many cars.
 I can imagine that the current label method would create one big blob as a single detection.
 Because of this, I think a more robust pipeline might just use the heatmaps to get more accurate measurements of individual detections.